-Local authorities, local boards and community boards may, at the start of a meeting, choose to recognise the civic importance of the occasion through some form of reflection.
-This could be an expression of community values (such as the Council blessing), a reminder of the contribution of members who have gone before or a formal welcome, such as a mihi whakatau.
-Options for opening a meeting could include a karakia timitanga, mihi whakatau, or powhiri as well as a karakia whakamutunga to close a meeting where appropriate.
+At the start of a meeting a community board may choose to recognise the civic importance of the occasion through some form of reflection.
+This could be an expression of community values, a reminder of the contribution of members who have gone before or a formal welcome, such as a mihi whakatau.
+Options for opening a meeting could include a karakia timitanga, mihi whakatau, or pōwhiri as well as a karakia whakamutunga to close a meeting where appropriate.

-10. Quorum
+Quorum

-10.1 Councils
+10.1 Community Boards

-The quorum for a meeting of the council is:
+The quorum for a meeting of the community board is:

-- (a) half of the members physically present, where the number of members (including vacancies) is even; and - (b) a majority of the members physically present, where the number of members (including vacancies) is odd.
+- half of the members physically present, where the number of members (including vacancies) is even; and - (b) a majority of the members physically present, where the number of members (including vacancies) is odd.